rushirama/craprimer/README.md

 # craprimer
 First go at creating evolution sim

+For this code to work you will need to provide PNG images for mushroom.png, stickman.png and stickwoman.png in the same folder (see zipped file for example).

 This model puts a bunch of male and female animals into a pen with food dropped in every few seconds.
 Animals get hungry over time and die when their hunger reaches 100.
 Animals move, but with a hunger cost which determined by their 'efficiency' trait.